Fastener Build Cycle¶

 - The

-is instantiated.
-It is given both theevaluator
+applicatoris instantiated.
+It is given both theevaluatorand theselector. - The

-will make alterations to the geometry of the parts passed to the evaluator (if necessary).
+applicatorwill make alterations to the geometry of the parts passed to the evaluator (if necessary).